 TwiML instructing Twilio to stream audio from the call to our server.

 Add the following POST route to your index.js file.

 For Twilio to connect to your local server we need to expose the port to the internet.
 We need to use ngrok to create a tunnel to our localhost port and expose it to the internet.
 In a new terminal window run the following command:

-Head over to a new terminal window and run your index.js file.
+Open a new terminal window and run your index.js file.

 Setting up your Twilio Studio